COVID-19 Boosters and Third Doses

 - You have advanced or untreated HIV infection; or

 - You are undergoing active treatment with high-dose corticosteroids or other drugs that may suppress your immune response.

-If you are unsure if the medication that you take is an immune-suppressing or immune-modulating medicine, which would make you eligible for a third dose of the vaccine, please see this list of medications (this list is not intended to be all-inclusive).
-You can also speak with your health care provider about your medical condition, and whether getting an additional dose is appropriate for you.
+If you are unsure if the medication you take is an immune-suppressing or immune-modulating medicine, which would make you eligible for a third dose of the vaccine, please see this list of medications (this list is not intended to be all-inclusive).
+You can also speak with your health care provider about your medical condition and whether getting an additional dose is appropriate for you.

 Scheduling is available by phone at 860-679-5589.
 Please note, we will not take walk-ins for third doses.

 What is the difference between a third dose and a booster?

 - Third doses are recommended for those who are moderately or severely immunocompromised.
 Studies have found that some immunocompromised people do not develop the same level of immunity after vaccination the way that non-immunocompromised people do and that they may benefit from a third dose to ensure adequate protection against COVID-19.
 Those who are moderately or severely immunocompromised may receive a third dose if they received their second dose of the Pfizer/BioNTech or Moderna COVID-19 vaccine at least 28 days ago.